Baasic/baasic-rest-api/rest-api/subscription-delete-whole-segment-user.md

 ### *Notes:*
 - Each object contains ***Links*** array property where each item in the array is a link description object which describes the link relations of the instances.
 The link relations are described by the ***href*** and ***templated*** properties.
 For more details on the HAL conventions see: [Hypertext Application Language] (http://stateless.co/hal_specification.html).

--  Segment is convention based name for parts of the system, modules, cross-cutting modules, etc. Supported values are: TODO XML